 2012 Infantry Silver Dollar

-The 2012 Infantry Soldier Silver Dollar will be issued to commemorate the legacy of the United States Army Infantry and the establishment of the National Infantry Museum and Soldier Center.
-The program includes a silver dollar coin with a maximum mintage of 350,000 pieces.
+The 2012 Infantry Soldier Silver Dollar (Buy on eBay) was issued to commemorate the legacy of the United States Army Infantry and the establishment of the National Infantry Museum and Soldier Center.
+The program included a silver dollar coin with a maximum mintage of 350,000 pieces.

-Designs for the coins were announced prior to a football game between the Fort Benning Doughboys and the Columbus State University Cougars on October 27, 2011.
+The designs for the coin were announced prior to a football game between the Fort Benning Doughboys and the Columbus State University Cougars on October 27, 2011.
 The opening coin toss was performed with a prototype of the commemorative coin.
 This prototype was actually one of several test strikes created by the United States Mint using a master die and carrying a bullion finish, which is not approved for commemorative coins.
-The prototype and other test strikes are to be retained by the US Mint and eventually melted.
+The prototype and other test strikes were retained by the US Mint and eventually melted.

 On the reverse is the crossed rifles insignia, which is the branch insignia of the infantry.
 The inscriptions include “United States of America” above, and the denomination “One Dollar” and “E Pluribus Unum” below.
 The reverse was designed by Ronald D. Sanders and sculpted by Norman E. Nemeth.

 Sales of the 2012 Infantry Soldier Silver Dollars began at the United States Mint on February 16, 2012.
-Pricing for the coins is $49.95 for proofs and $44.95 for uncirculated coins during an introductory period, with prices $5 higher during the regular sales period.
-A Defenders of Freedom Set is also available priced at $51.95.
-This product includes the coin and a replica dog tag.
+Pricing for the coins was $49.95 for proofs and $44.95 for uncirculated coins during an introductory period, with prices $5 higher during the regular sales period.
+A Defenders of Freedom Set was also available priced at $51.95.
+This product included the proof coin and a replica dog tag.

 Coin Specifications